 Is it a duck?… Is it an otter?… No – it’s a platypus!
 These weird-looking little mammals have a superpower.
 Their long bill detects electric fields from living things, which means they can hunt underwater with their eyes shut!
-You can find them in Eastern Australia, busy hunting aquatic invertebrates like crayfish, in creeks, rivers and lakes, or meet your platypus pals, Jackie and Zoey, at WILD LIFE Sydney Zoo.
+You can find them in Eastern Australia, busy hunting aquatic invertebrates like crayfish, in creeks, rivers and lakes, or meet our platypus pal, Jackie at WILD LIFE Sydney Zoo.

 Kangaroos are the world’s largest hopping animals.
 With their powerful hind legs, these nifty, furry fellas can reach up to 60km/hr and clear up to 8 metres in a single hop.
 If threatened, roos can pound the ground, as well as pack a mighty kick.
 Aussies are so proud of their Kangaroos; they’re on our Coat of Arms.
-Say hi to Dot and playful joeys, Dawn and Dusk, at WILD LIFE Sydney Zoo.
+Say hi to Dot, playful Dusk, and our new kangaroos Julie, Nutmeg and Kirby at WILD LIFE Sydney Zoo.

 How do you know it’s a wombat?
 Waddling, short-legged, pudgy-looking furry boulders?
 That’s the one!
 Wombats may look slow, but they can run up to 40km/hr and maintain speed for over a minute.
 They’re also terrific tunnel diggers thanks to their strong feet and long claws.
 Funny fact: their, um, poop is cube-shaped!
 Wombats mark their territories by pooping, and it’s thought this shape stops it from rolling away.
 Well, ain’t nature clever.
 Ringo the adorable, rescued wombat can be found amongst Wallaby Cliffs at WILD LIFE Sydney Zoo.